 Our School District

-One of the largest non-urban school systems in California, the San Ramon Valley Unified School District boasts 35 schools serving almost 34,000 students — who live in the cities of San Ramon and Danville as well as Alamo, Blackhawk, and Diablo and small slivers of the cities of Walnut Creek and Pleasanton — from kindergarten through 12th grade.
+One of the largest non-urban school systems in California, the San Ramon Valley Unified School District boasts 36 schools serving almost 30,000 students — who live in the cities of San Ramon and Danville as well as Alamo, Blackhawk, and Diablo and small slivers of the cities of Walnut Creek and Pleasanton — from pre-kindergarten through 12th grade.

-Our District — currently ranked 6th among all unified school districts in California in academic achievement — also obtained the highest academic ranking of any unified school district in the state with enrollment of 9,000 or more students.
+Our District — currently ranked in the top 10 among all unified school districts in California in academic achievement — also obtained the highest academic ranking of any unified school district in the state with enrollment of 9,000 or more students.

 OUR HIGH SCHOOLS

-Jerome’s alma mater, SAN RAMON VALLEY HIGH SCHOOL, serves more than 2,100 students on a campus located near downtown Danville.
-Founded in 1910 with the first graduating class in 1914 numbering barely a dozen students, San Ramon Valley High School sent 96% of the 2013 graduating class to colleges throughout California and across the country.
+Jerome’s alma mater, SAN RAMON VALLEY HIGH SCHOOL, serves approximately 2,100 students on a campus located near downtown Danville.
+Founded in 1910 with the first graduating class in 1914 numbering barely a dozen students, San Ramon Valley High School often sends more 96% of each graduating class to colleges throughout California and across the country.
 The school motto “Home of Champions” imbues the wide array of athletic and academic teams that are the SRVHS Wolves.

-Also located in Danville near the border with Alamo, MONTE VISTA HIGH SCHOOL first opened in 1965 and now serves more than 2,200 students.
+Also located in Danville near the border with Alamo, MONTE VISTA HIGH SCHOOL first opened in 1965 and now serves approximately 2,200 students.
 The Monte Vista High Mustangs were the 2014 California State Division I Champions in Men’s Basketball, marking the first time a Contra Costa County public school won an athletic state championship since 1995.
+The Mustangs also boast a nationally ranked Speech & Debate team.

-Founded in 1973, CALIFORNIA HIGH SCHOOL — more affectionately known as “Cal High” — now serves almost 2,500 students.
-Approximately 95% of Cal High Grizzlies pursue a college education following graduation and Newsweek magazine ranked Cal High as one of the top high schools in the United States.
+Founded in 1973, CALIFORNIA HIGH SCHOOL — more affectionately known as “Cal High” — now serves more than 2,500 students.
+More than 95% of Cal High Grizzlies pursue a college education following graduation and Newsweek magazine ranked Cal High as one of the top high schools in the United States.

 OUR MIDDLE SCHOOLS